Ruka-CFW/rk3128-cfw/doc/install.md

    ![image](https://user-images.githubusercontent.com/67930710/117533430-1509b600-afed-11eb-8424-5f40b15c60bd.png)
 * Download latest custom firmware for your Powkiddy A12 / A13 from this repository
   * If you don´t know which version to install, if is an A12 is likely to rev3 and if is an A13 a rev2. **Install an incorrect version will not harm your A12/A13 system!!!**
+* Please install first Rev D firmware.
+If that didn´t work, install Rev A or B.
 **BACKUP PROCESS**
 * Download and unzip Android Tools Console [AndroidTool_Console_v2.4.zip](https://github.com/rockchip-linux/tools/raw/master/windows/AndroidTool_Console_v2.4.zip)
 * Once selected, please connect the usb male A to the top port of the system and plug the usb male to the pc